- 1. Introduction

 USCIS’ instructions ask for documents establishing the validity of the relationship “from the date of the marriage to the present date.”
 That’s usually the best period to focus on, but in cases where the evidence isn’t clearly sufficient, it may be helpful to consider filing documents from prior to the marriage.

 There are an almost unlimited types of evidence that could prove the validity of a marriage.
-Still, the the strongest evidence usually focuses on the following types of evidence specified in the USCIS instructions:
+Still, the strongest evidence usually focuses on evidence of children and commingled finances, as mentioned in the USCIS instructions:

 - Birth certificates of children born during the time of this marriage, if any;